Best Kona Coffee: 2026 Top Picks (Plus How To Spot A Scam)

 If you prefer espresso or French press, go for the dark roast for an experience you won’t soon forget!

-Best For Espresso: Lion 24k Gold French Roast 100% Kona
+Best For Espresso: Lion 24k Gold Gold Roast 100% Kona

-Kona Coffee makes an exceptionally smooth and rich espresso, and the 24k Gold French Roast from Lion Coffee is our top pick for all your espresso needs.
+Kona Coffee makes an exceptionally smooth and rich espresso, and the 24k Gold Gold Roast from Lion Coffee is our top pick for all your espresso needs.

 This roast is lively and bold, with a smooth finish.
 It’s also delicious when brewed with a French Press for a full-bodied cup.